Specy/s68k/docs/design/assembler-rewrite.md

   case an implementation that sets Z from its own result gets wrong), one whose low half comes out zero while the sum is not (Z is cleared again by the high half), and one that is zero all through (Z survives).
-- **One typing slip in the help, and it is recorded here.**
+- **Three rows of the help disagree with the rule this group's arithmetic needs, and they are recorded here.** *(This bullet said "one typing slip" and named only the first of the three; the other two were found by the review of phase 3 and are added here, which is the correction.)*
-  `Reference/68ks5q.htm` gives `NEGX`'s Z flag as "Set if the result is not zero, else unaffected", which is neither what the 68000 does nor what its two neighbours say: `SUBX` on `68ks5v.htm` reads "Cleared if the result is not zero, else unaffected" and `ABCD` on `68ks8e.htm` "Cleared if the result is NOT zero.
-Unaffected else". s68k implements the rule those two state, for all of them; the design record is silent, the reference contradicts itself, and the reading that makes the instruction useful wins.
+  `Reference/68ks5q.htm` gives `NEGX`'s Z flag as "Set if the result is not zero, else unaffected"; `ADDX`'s own flag table on `68ks5e.htm` gives it as "Z - S", set from the result, while the prose two paragraphs above it on that same page says the opposite ("You must set the zero flag before making the addition"); and `NBCD` on `68ks8f.htm` reads "Cleared if the result was 0, else unaffected", the inverse of `ABCD`'s and `SBCD`'s.
+What the other pages state — `SUBX` on `68ks5v.htm`, "Cleared if the result is not zero, else unaffected", and `ABCD` on `68ks8e.htm`, "Cleared if the result is NOT zero.
+  Unaffected else" — is the rule `ADDX`'s own prose describes and the only one that makes a multi-precision sum testable, and s68k implements it for all six.
 The reason is a comment on the `NEGX` arm as well, where somebody comparing it with the help will look.
 - **X and C are set alike, always** ("C - Same as X" on all eight pages), and N and V are the result's for `addx`, `subx` and `negx` — `set_extended_arithmetic_flags` is those five bits in one place.
 The overflow